DecentRohit/Tooltip/README.md

 * Enter custom text in the tooltip input
 * Select the direction of tooltip
 * Hover over the center buttom to view tooltip content in specified direction

+For further information you can reach out to me on facebook at https://www.facebook.com/decent.rohitsoni/

+Thank you for reading